 - Only change the items specified - you should not need to change either your email address, POP3 server, POP3 username / password.

-- Enter the AuthSMTP username and password we supplied when you signed up
+- Enter your AuthSMTP username and password in the boxes provided